-University of Oxford degrees are not automatically conferred on the successful completion of a course and degree certificates are not issued by the University until after the formal conferment at a degree ceremony.
-Degrees are conferred at degree ceremonies, held in the Sheldonian Theatre.
+University of Oxford degrees are conferred at degree ceremonies held in the Sheldonian Theatre.
+St Hilda's College presents at around five ceremonies per year.
 You may graduate in person or in absentia, either straight after you have finished your degree or many years later.
-St Hilda's College has an attendance quota at certain degree ceremonies during the year.
-There is no limit on the number of ceremony places for conferment in absentia.
-Current students have priority booking of the degree ceremonies in the year they take their final examinations.
-Former students (also known as historic graduands) join a waiting list to graduate on an available date.
+Current students have priority booking of degree ceremonies in the year they take final examinations.
+Former students (known also as historic graduands) join a waiting list to graduate and will be allocated a ceremony if there is a space available.
 Full information about graduation and degree certificates can be found on the Degree Conferrals website.

 The St Hilda's College Degree Day dates are:

 - Saturday 18 July 2020 at 11.00am (12 places, priority given to clinical medics)